Aliases for PLAU Gene

 PLAU (Plasminogen Activator, Urokinase) is a Protein Coding gene.
-Diseases associated with PLAU include Quebec Platelet Disorder and Factor V Deficiency.
-Among its related pathways are Immune System and Transcriptional misregulation in cancer.
-GO annotations related to this gene include serine-type endopeptidase activity.
-An important paralog of this gene is PLAT.
+Diseases associated with PLAU include Quebec Platelet Disorder and Alzheimer Disease.
+Among its related pathways are Proteoglycans in cancer and Cell adhesion_ECM remodeling.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
+An important paralog of this gene is PRSS1.

 UniProtKB/Swiss-Prot Summary for PLAU Gene